 Rent an apartment

 These days Joseph and I almost never stay at a hotel.
-Why bother, when there are St Maarten apartments for rent that ends up less per night than a hotel?
+Why bother, when there are apartments for rent that ends up less per night than a hotel?
 There may not be a housekeeping staff and on-site spa, but those aren’t priorities for us anyway.
 If you are to visit Maldives and have enough budget to spend, why not stay in this Maldives ocean villa.
 We’ve also been booking through either AirBNB or Tripadvisor Vacation Rentals and had great experiences with both.
 If you’re always on the road, you’ll want to consider the Thor Majestic 19G.
 This RV is an excellent value and has several features that will make your vacation a breeze.

 Travel with friends